APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 	- They will not hear BIPAC calls for impeachment

-	- Regardless of what they "should" be doing, they messed up based on a technicality by engaging in unlawful behavior, ie, being an official part of the encampment and therefor complicit in blocking students from accessing areas of campus
+	- Regardless of what they "should" be doing, they messed up based on a technicality by engaging in unlawful behavior, ie being an official part of the encampment and therefor complicit in blocking students from accessing areas of campus

-- USAC is also compromised
+- USAC is also compromised by the above

 	- USAC constitution II.B.3.a.